ahmed-shariff/ahmed-shariff.github.io/posts/2022-04-19-nextjs-gh-pages.md

 layout: post
 comments: true
 title: Personal website with nextjs and github pages
-tags: ["javascript", "react", "next"]
+tags: ["javascript", "react", "next", "guide"]
-tagline: In order to reduce the clutter, I keep track of the experiments using a emacs org-mode.
+tagline: Summery of how I went about setting up my personal website which with markdown blog on github pages using nextjs.
 ---
 I had implemented my personal website using Jekyll and hosted it using github pages.
 I have been wanting to implement it using react.
 So I took the leap and spent a weekend porting my old website to use react.
 While I had worked with react, I've been hearing good things about Next.js.
 I've been wanting to try Next.js as well for some time now.
 So I figured I'll use this as an opportunity to learn a little bit of Next.js as well.
 Googling around how I can get started with using Next.js for a static markdown blog, I came across an article by [Chris Bongers on generating a Next.js markdown blog](https://blog.openreplay.com/creating-a-markdown-blog-powered-by-next-js-in-under-an-hour).
 This basically shows the steps to setup the markdown blog:

 1. Initiate the project with `npm create-next-app .`
 2. Setting up [Tailwind CSS](https://tailwindcss.com)
-3. Setting up a base layout for the pages (See my [BaseLayout.jsx](https://github.com/ahmed-shariff/ahmed-shariff.github.io/blob/master/components/BaseLayout.jsx)).
+3. Setting up a base layout for the pages (See my [BaseLayout.jsx](https://github.com/ahmed-shariff/ahmed-shariff.github.io/blob/a29f5026a2b8b9726710385abe1c3a6f3eb30ae7/components/BaseLayout.jsx)).
 4. Move all my markdown posts and realted images from the old Jekyll implementation.
    - The posts were all placed inside a `posts` directory in the root directory
    - The images were all moved to the directory `public/images` and the paths on the posts were also updated